Cornell-MAE-UG/fa25-portfolio-miameche/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Aspiring engineering student seeking a Summer 2026 internship to contribute to innovative and sustainable energy solutions through hands-on experience in mechanical design, process improvement, and project development.

 ---